 It will also interest administrators of critical benchmarks.

-We are asking for comments on this CP by 17 June 2021.
-Following this consultation, in Q3 we will publish a Statement of Policy and feedback statement.
+This consultation has now closed.
+In Q3 we will publish a Statement of Policy and feedback statement.